JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 ### <a name="consumingargs"></a>Consuming args

-In the current implementation of `SendNonSendable`, functions cannot consume their arguments.
+In the current implementation of `SendNonSendable`, functions cannot transfer their arguments.
 This greatly constricts allowed programming patterns.
 To send a value to another isolation domain, that value *must* have been initialized locally, not read from an argument or from `self`'s storage.
-Allowing values from `self`'s storage to be safely sent to other threads is the subject of the `iso` fields extension (discussed below)[#iso] and is a bit involved, but allowing arguments to be sent (i.e. consumed), is much simpler.
-All that is necessary is to add a `consuming` annotation to function signatures that indicates that certain arguments could be consumed by the end of the function body.
+Allowing values from `self`'s storage to be safely sent to other threads is the subject of the `iso` fields extension (discussed below)[#iso] and is a bit involved, but allowing arguments to be sent (i.e. transferred), is much simpler.
+All that is necessary is to add a `consuming` annotation to function signatures that indicates that certain arguments could be transferred by the end of the function body.
 As a simplest example, the following code shows the behavior of the `consuming` annotation:

 ```swift
 func passToActorConsuming(a : MyActor, consuming v : NonSendableValue) async {